 - Issue a certificate of registration with terms, conditions and/or limitations;

 - Direct that the applicant completes additional training;

 - Request more information; or

 - Refuse to issue a certificate of registration.

-A copy of the Panel’s Order and Reasons is provided to the applicant.
-If the applicant is not satisfied with the decision he / she may appeal the Panel’s decision to the Health Professions Appeal and Review Board (HPARB), an independent review board established under the Regulated Health Professions Act (RHPA).
+A copy of the Panel’s Order and Reasons will be provided to the applicant.
+If the applicant is not satisfied with the decision they may appeal the Panel’s decision to the Health Professions Appeal and Review Board (HPARB), an independent review board established under the Regulated Health Professions Act (RHPA).